$\gamma$-hadron spectra in p + Pb collisions at $\sqrt{s_{\rm NN}}=5.02$ TeV: -hadron spectra and jet quenching in A + A collisions

-In this section we will focus on the medium modification of $\gamma$-triggered hadron spectra in A + A collisions due to parton energy loss in our pQCD parton model.
-The dynamical evolution of the QGP medium is obtained using the (2+1)-dimensional viscous hydrodynamic model VISH2+1 with Monte-Carlo Glauber (MC-Glauber) initial conditions \cite{Song:2007fn,Song:2007ux,Qiu:2011hf,Qiu:2012uy}.
-Shown in Fig. \ref{fig:Dpp-200} are the calculated $\gamma^{\rm dir}$(or $\gamma^{\rm prompt}$ )-triggered fragmentation function in p + p collisions at $\sqrt{s_{\rm NN}}=0.2$ TeV which agrees well with the PHENIX data \cite{Frantz:2009zn}.
-We note that the fragmentation functions triggered by $\gamma^{\rm prompt}$ is similar to that triggered by $\gamma^{\rm dir}$ with the isolation cuts.
+In this section we will focus on the medium modification of $\gamma$-triggered hadron spectra in A + A collisions due to parton energy loss in hot QGP within the pQCD parton model via the medium-modified parton fragmentation functions.
+Shown in Fig. \ref{fig:Dpp-200} are the calculated $\gamma^{\rm dir}$ (solid lines) and $\gamma^{\rm prompt}$-triggered (dashed lines) fragmentation functions in p + p collisions at $\sqrt{s_{\rm NN}}=0.2$ TeV as a baseline which agrees well with the PHENIX data \cite{Frantz:2009zn}.
+These results are an updated version of the Fig. 1 in Ref.\cite{Zhang:2009rn}.
+The differences between them are negligible and come from the different choices of factorization scale and parton distribution functions.
+We use the factorization scale $\mu=1.2p_{\rm T}^{\gamma}$ in this study instead of $0.5p_{\rm T} ^{\gamma}$ in the previous study.
+We also use the updated parton distribution functions in a nucleon as given by the CT14 \cite{Hou:2016nqm} parameterizations instead of CTEQ6M parameterizations\cite{Stump:2003yu}.
+We note that the fragmentation functions triggered by $\gamma^{\rm prompt}$ are similar to that triggered by $\gamma^{\rm dir}$ with the isolation cuts.
 Therefore, we only focus on $\gamma^{\rm dir}$-hadron spectra in the following discussions.

-The corresponding medium modification factor $I_{AuAu}^{\gamma h}$ for $\gamma$-triggered hadron spectra in 0 - 10\% Au + Au collisions at 0.2 TeV with $8<p_{\rm T}^{\gamma}<16$ GeV/$c$, $3<p_{\rm T}^{h}<16$ GeV/$c$ (solid line) or $12<p_{\rm T}^{\gamma}<20$ GeV/$c$, $1.2 ~\rm GeV/$c$ <p_{\rm T}^{h}<p_{\rm T}^{\gamma}$ (dashed line) ) are compared with STAR experimental data \cite{Abelev:2009gu,STAR:2016jdz} in Fig.~\ref{fig:IAuAu}.
-In pQCD model calculations the initial jet transport coefficient $\hat{q}_0$=1.5 GeV$^2$/fm is used which is extracted from the suppression of single hadron spectra in central Au + Au collisions at 0.2 TeV shown in Fig. \ref{fig:RAuAu}.
-One can see that $\gamma$-triggered hadron spectra are suppressed by nearly 80\% due to jet quenching in central Au + Au collisions at $\sqrt{s_{\rm NN}}=0.2$ TeV.
-Our results are consistent with the experimental data except the last data point at small $z_{\rm T}=0.15$ where contributions from hadronization of radiated gluons and jet-induced medium recoil partons \cite{Chen:2017zte} become important.
-Our current pQCD model for medium modification needs to be extended to include these effects.